mhruz/ChaLearn-SLR/README.md

 ## Code Description

 ### Data generation
+####_open_pose_hand_grabber.py_
-_open_pose_hand_grabber.py_ - Given videos and associated Open Pose joints locations, this script extracts hand regions and saves them as raw images into a HDF5 dataset.
+Given videos and associated Open Pose joints locations, this script extracts hand regions and saves them as raw images into a HDF5 dataset.
 Only hands with confident hand joints detection are considered (>0.4).

 **To generate the training hands:**